Skip to main content

 Visiting Aggstein

-The castle is open daily from April to October (approximately 09:00–17:00).
-A small admission charge applies to enter the main courtyard.
-The views from the battlements — particularly from the northwestern tower looking back toward Melk — are among the best in the valley.
+The views from the battlements — particularly from the northwestern tower looking back toward Melk — are among the finest in the valley.
+Photography conditions are best in morning light when the sun comes from the east and illuminates the tower faces.

-The site is not accessible by public transport.
-The nearest train station is Aggsbach Markt on the south bank of the Danube, from which a ferry crosses to Aggsbach Dorf, then a 2 km uphill walk to the castle.
-By car from Vienna: approximately 1 hour via the A1 motorway to Melk, then south bank road B33.
-Cyclists on the Danube Cycle Path (Donauradweg) can access Aggstein via the ferry crossing.
+The site is not accessible by public transport in any practical sense.
+The nearest train station is Aggsbach Markt on the south bank of the Danube, from which a seasonal ferry crosses to Aggsbach Dorf on the south bank; from there it is a 2 km uphill walk to the castle.
+The ferry does not run on all days or in all seasons — check schedules locally before depending on this route.

 Combining Aggstein with the Wachau circuit

-Aggstein sits on the south bank of the Danube, between Melk (10 km east) and Spitz (15 km west).
-The classic Wachau day trip (Melk by train, boat downstream to Krems) stays on the north bank and does not pass Aggstein.
+Aggstein sits on the south bank of the Danube, between Melk (roughly 10 km to the east) and Spitz (roughly 15 km to the west).
+The classic Wachau day trip — train to Melk, abbey visit, Danube boat downstream to Krems — stays on the north bank and does not pass Aggstein at all.
+Most visitors doing the standard circuit never see it.
 To include the castle, you need either a car, a bicycle on the south-bank cycle path, or a guided tour that crosses the river.
-Independent visitors driving the south bank road can combine Aggstein and Schönbühel Castle (a smaller 12th-century castle visible from the road near Aggstein) in one morning before crossing to the north bank for Dürnstein or Krems wine in the afternoon.